Last updated: February 11, 2023

 |5||Durasage Portable Personal Steam Sauna||Price|

-Let’s have a closer look at these five portable home saunas.
+Let’s have a closer look at these five personal portable home saunas, including infrared and steam models.

 Prefer a blanket-style sauna?
 Read our infrared sauna blanket buying guide for more information and reviews of some of the best models available.